jessepav/lacygoill-wiki-backup/fasd.md

 The exact number can be controlled via `_FASD_FUZZY`.

 ##
+## How to allow a single query to match any component of a path (including the last one)?

+Use word mode completion, with an empty second query:

+    $ f ,pat, Tab

-## How to allow the last query to match any component of a path (except the last one)?
+## How to allow the last query of several to match any component of a path (except the last one)?

 Append `/` to the last query.